coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/deploy-a-machine.md

 ## DNS Setup

-* Register a domain name for your BigchainDB node, such as `example.com`
+* Register a domain name for your corechaindb node, such as `example.com`
-* Pick a subdomain of that domain for your BigchainDB node, such as `bnode.example.com`
+* Pick a subdomain of that domain for your corechaindb node, such as `bnode.example.com`
 * Create a DNS "A Record" pointing your chosen subdomain (such as `bnode.example.com`) at your machine's IP address.